stackotter/swift-bundler/README.md

 ### Help

 If you want to see all available options just add `--help` to the end, (e.g. `swift bundler run --help`).

+## Troubleshooting

+If you are having an issue to do with bundle resources, try doing a universal build.
+Universal builds output correct bundles whereas for regular single architecture builds the bundler has to compile metal shaders and structure the bundles correctly.
+I don't know why only universal builds output correct bundles.